-I hate New Year’s resolutions.
-I start out with great intentions, but they rarely stick past the first few weeks.
+I’m not fond of New Year’s resolutions.
+For me, they start out with great intentions, but they rarely stick past the first few weeks.
 So several years ago I quit making resolutions.
 Instead, I began asking God for a New Year’s Revelation—a word directly from His heart to mine.
 A word that would empower me to new heights in Him, a word that would give me strength and direction to face the challenges of the New Year.

 This year, I began praying in November and asking Him for a word.
 I got hints, but nothing that made me shiver.
 Nothing that resonated within my soul.
 Nothing that made me holler, “YES!
 That’s it.”
 All I got were hints.
 Whispers that left me doubting I heard anything at all, or worse yet, that I was trying to make something up.